khalilFadi/ML_Categorization_base/PersonaCreation/README.md

 1. get a list of the main topics
 2. get the average age of for each topic
 3. get the median gender
 4. get the median state

+the peronas each include:
+- age, state, gender and title it is derived from
+- name generated based on previous data
+- Personality created using glm-4-plus